r7wang/misc/gcloud/spanner/README.md

 ## Advantages
 * Strong consistency guarantees at scale, without sacrificing effective availability.
 * No need for retry loops as transient failures are handled internally.
-* Supports SQL.
+* Supports dialect of SQL known as Standard SQL.
-    * SQL dialect is used across multiple query systems at Google, including F1 and BigQuery.
+    * Dialect is used across multiple query systems at Google, including F1 and BigQuery.
-    * SQL dialect makes Protocol Buffer message and enum types first class types, implying that it should be painless to store and interact with these types of messages.
+    * Protocol Buffer message and enum types are first class types, implying that it should be painless to store and interact with these types of messages.
 * Supports NoSQL methods for lookups and range scans of individual tables.
 * Support for efficient streaming pagination through query results.
 * Simplifies applications by handling server-side transient failures with automatic query restarts.